Activity note: Hotel check in is available from 3:00 p.m

 Dinner: In the auditorium on the St. Charles Community College campus, our catered meal includes entrée, fruit salad, vegetables, dinner rolls, dessert, and coffee, tea, water.

-Evening: We’ll be joined by a professor for a presentation that will set the stage for our journey and learn about America's acquisition of the vast French-controlled lands that would be explored by Lewis and Clark: the Louisiana Purchase.
+Evening: We’ll be joined by a professor for a presentation that will set the stage for our journeys and learn about America's acquisition of the vast French-controlled lands that would be explored by Lewis and Clark: the Louisiana Purchase.

 Breakfast: Hotel buffet.

-Morning: After checking out of the hotel, we will board our motorcoach for the 2.5 hour ride to Arrow Rock State Historic Site, once a busy town on the Missouri River and now an open air museum village with several historic buildings.
+Morning: After checking out of the hotel, we will board our motorcoach for the 2.5 hour motorcoach ride to Arrow Rock State Historic Site, once a busy town on the Missouri River and now a an open air museum village with several historic buildings.
 We’ll be joined by a local expert who will lead our examination of the exhibits of area history from early Osage and Missouri tribal settlements to French and Spanish exploration, the Louisiana Purchase, and the Corps of Discovery.
 The entire village is a designated National Historic Landmark, recognizing its association with westward expansion.
 Next, we’ll take a short ride to the Scenic Overlook at Arrow Rock for a view of the Missouri River and the salt licks noted by the Lewis and Clark expedition.

 Afternoon: Our next stop is Fort Osage National Historic Landmark, approximately an hour and forty-five minutes away.
 This fort overlooking the Missouri River was built in 1808 under William Clark’s direction as both a military garrison and a trade center.
 It has been reconstructed to appear as it was in the days of Lewis and Clark, with authentically attired interpreters who provide living-history insights.
 We will examine the Lewis and Clark exhibits and view a film on the historic expedition.
 Moving on, we’ll arrive mid-afternoon at the Harry S. Truman Library and Museum, commemorating the life and service of our 33rd President.
 During your self-directed exploration of the Library and Museum, don’t miss the exhibit on Spies, Lies, and Paranoia.
 We’ll then proceed to the hotel for check in.